clcoffey/innershift.github.io/content/english/blog/25-10-28-From-CXO-to-Costume.md

 ### The Barren Summit

 Imagine you've spent your entire adult life climbing one grueling step after another, chasing success, identity, and professional validation.
 You achieve the milestones: the title, the team, the reputation.
-You begin to glimpse what feels like the summit, maybe around age 40, only to realize the view is barren
+You begin to glimpse what feels like the summit, maybe around age 40, only to realize the view is barren.

-The life you built starts to feel like a costume.
+The life you built can start to feel like a costume — a set of roles and performances shaped by [societal expectations](/blog/herd-morality/) and the rewards of external validation.
 The smile you wear begins to crack.
 Who are you when the external accolades stop?

 Carl Jung described this as the persona: the necessary mask that allowed you to survive and function in the world.
 It’s the version of you that is polished, productive, and rewarded by society.